Report: That´s how I helped Sandra find an apartment in Paris!

-Were there any concerns before we started working together about finding you a flat in Paris?
+Were there any concerns before we started working together about finding you an apartment in Paris?

 Personally, I didn't have so many concerns, but of course I talked about it with friends and my family, and they were all "shocked" about my plan.
 I don't think this service is well-known in Austria either.
 But my feeling was always very positive, even if the amount is high at first sight.

 Note: I can understand these thoughts.
-Looking for a flat in Paris is a very time-consuming affair, especially if the personal situation and application documents cause problems.
-These are factors that play a role in terms of price, and I offer different packages because there are also different wishes for the flat search.
-Some clients ask that I only check their dossier, others ask for pure research and would like to do the viewings themselves, still others want support all the way to the handover of the flat and with contracts relevant to the tenancy.
+Looking for an apartment in Paris is a very time-consuming affair, especially if the personal situation and application documents cause problems.
+These are factors that play a role in terms of price, and I offer different packages because there are also different wishes for the apartment search.
+Some clients ask that I only check their dossier, others ask for pure research and would like to do the viewings themselves, still others want support all the way to the handover of the apartment and with contracts relevant to the tenancy.